descriptinc/audiotools/notebooks/transforms.md

 ## Combining transforms

-Next, let's see how we can combine transforms
+Next, let's see how we can combine transforms.

 ### The Compose transform